 If you suffer from ulcerative colitis and want to consider participating in the study, more details can be found at NCT05666960.

 R-2487 is a targeted oral immune therapy that has the ability to induce T regulatory cell populations.
-R-2487 has a unique mechanism of action by which it can engage specific microbiome-associated immune pathways that regulate tolerance, and reset T regulatory deficiencies to reduce specific inflammatory cytokines that contribute to autoimmune disease.
+R-2487 has a unique mechanism of action by which it can engage specific immune pathways that regulate tolerance and reset T regulatory deficiencies to reduce specific inflammatory cytokines that contribute to autoimmune disease.
 This mechanism is particularly important in the context of treating autoimmune disease.
-R-2487 is being developed for the treatment of Sjogren's syndrome and other autoimmune diseases.
+R-2487 is being developed for the treatment of rheumatoid arthritis and other autoimmune diseases.